queuebitt/queuebitt.github.io/index.md

 **Frost Resistance Gear for Naxx - Coming Soon**

-Goes over frost resistance gear for each class in more detail.
+Goes over Onyxia Bakery's frost resistance gear requirements for each class in more detail.

 **Tier 3 Armor from Naxx - Coming Soon**